ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 nautilus admin://$HOME
 ```

-My persional recommendation is using `actions-for-nautilus-git`
+My personal recommendation is using `actions-for-nautilus-git`
 which provides high customizability for `nautilus` context menu:

 ```sh